komidawi/ElevatorControlSystem/README.md

 ### Running

-Make sure you have JRE (Java Runtime Environment) installed.
+Make sure you have JDK (Java Development Kit) installed.
 You can download it e.g. from [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Then open `src\main\java\` directory in terminal and type

 ```
 javac ElevatorApp.java